- Religious Education Policy (825.87KB)

 - develop the skills required to engage with others in dialogue and to cooperate in society with respect and compassion

-From EYFS classes to Year 6 our children follow a coherent and systematic study of the principal religion of Christianity across each key stage and are introduced to the other five principal religions represented in Great Britain by the end of key stage 2.
+From EYFS classes to Year 6 pupils follow a coherent and systematic study of the principal religion of Christianity across each key stage and are introduced to the other five principal religions represented in Great Britain by the end of key stage 2.

 |World religions studied|